 DoE-compliant Level VI energy-saving, UL-listed power adapter with 12 Volt DC, 2.5 Amp output and 100-240VAC universal input.
 NEMA 1-15 (North American style) 2-prong plug is provided in the US.

-If that power adapter is correct, plug it into the green "Power" port on the back of your new MG7550 modem.
+If that power adapter is correct, plug it into the green "POWER" port on the back of your new MG7550 modem.
 Plug the other end into a power outlet.
+At this point, you will also want to attach the coaxial cable in your home or apartment to the blue "COAX" entry.
 Now press the ON/OFF button located on the back of the unit in the green section (above "POWER").